Paul de Groot: Training

-Party board member
+In the Netherlands

+Back in the Netherlands, he became active again in the General Diamond Workers' Union of the Netherlands (ANDB) and in the Communist Party Holland (CPH), the predecessor of the Communist Party of the Netherlands (CPN).

 After a purge of political leadership enforced by Moscow under the leadership of Kees Schalker, De Groot joined the party board of the CPN in February 1930.
-Because of his activist past, great readability (besides Karl Marx he also read Heinrich Heine), intelligence, journalistic qualities and tactical insight, he stood head and shoulders above his fellow directors.
-This and his almost slavish loyalty to Stalin led to De Groot becoming political secretary of the party in 1938, which had since been renamed Communist Party of the Netherlands.
+Because of his activist past, extensive erudition (besides Karl Marx he also read Heinrich Heine), intelligence, journalistic qualities and tactical insight, he stood head and shoulders above his fellow directors.
+This and his almost slavish loyalty to Stalin led to De Groot becoming political secretary of the party in 1938, which had since been renamed to the Communist Party of the Netherlands.
 He formed the party presidency with Lou Jansen and Jan Dieters.
 He also became editor-in-chief of the newspaper Het Volksdagblad.
 He turned out to be a headstrong, often capricious and suspicious leader.
 By the late 30s he was seen as the de-facto leader of the CPN, but this was not publicly announced and the position of chairman was retained by Ko Beuzemaker.